-When considering forward-looking statements, you should keep in mind the risks and other cautionary statements set forth and incorporated by reference in this prospectus supplement, including those contained in "Risk Factors" sections of this prospectus supplement and in our Annual Report on Form 10-K for the year ended December 31, 2018.
-Readers are cautioned not to place undue reliance on any of these forward-looking statements, which reflect our views as of the date of this prospectus supplement.
+When considering forward-looking statements, you should keep in mind the risks and other cautionary statements set forth and incorporated by reference in this prospectus supplement, including those contained in "Risk Factors" sections of this prospectus supplement and in our Annual Report on Form 10-K for the year ended December 31, 2019, as updated and supplemented from time to time, including in our Quarterly Reports on Form 10-Q for the quarters ended on March 31, 2020 and June 30, 2020, and in our subsequent Quarterly Reports on Form 10-Q. Readers are cautioned not to place undue reliance on any of these forward-looking statements, which reflect our views as of the date of this prospectus supplement.
 You should carefully consider these risks when you make a decision concerning an investment in our securities, along with the following factors, among others, that may cause actual results to vary from our forward-looking statements:

-- general volatility of the securities markets in which we invest and the market price of our securities; - changes in our business or investment strategy; - changes in interest rate spreads or the yield curve; - availability, terms and deployment of debt and equity capital; - availability of qualified personnel; - the degree and nature of our competition; - increased prepayments of the mortgage loans underlying our Agency RMBS, as defined below; - risks associated with our hedging activities; - changes in governmental regulations, tax rates and similar matters; and - defaults on our investments.
+- general volatility of the securities markets in which we invest and the market price of our securities; - changes in our business or investment strategy; - changes in interest rate spreads or the yield curve; - availability, terms and deployment of debt and equity capital; - availability of qualified personnel;

+- the degree and nature of our competition; - increased prepayments of the mortgage loans underlying our Agency RMBS, as defined below; - risks associated with our hedging activities; - changes in governmental regulations, tax rates and similar matters; and - defaults on our investments.